Heniker/Starsector-Mods/README.md

 Mod is 96% done;

 TODO:
-Integration with Second in Command
+ir: Integration with Second in Command
+ir: Add conversion speed and ratio in description of the hullmod
-Add version checker integration add indicator for IR ability describing contributing factors (Nanoforge, participating ships)
+ir: add indicator for ability describing contributing factors (Nanoforge, participating ships) Add version checker integration

 Add icons for hullmods and ability
 ?
 Add post description for ImprovisedRefinery